Home | Courses | Publications | LaTeX/BibTeX aids | UNIX shell scripts | C programs | Emacs aids | Biographical

 Tips for Courses with Online Homework Submission

-Follow any specific directions for submission in your course; for example, COMP 264 will typically have specialized mechanisms.
+Follow any specific directions for submission in your course; for example, COMP 264 will sometimes have specialized mechanisms.
 Usually, submission will be through Sakai even though your course web page may have an emergency backup submission mechanism of my own creation.
 (If you submit anything using my backup method, let me know, or I might not notice it.)
 Remember to click the button for final submission when preparing a Sakai submission, or I won't see anything.
-(And if I don't remember to set every assignment to allow resubmission, you'll have to let me know if that becomes a problem.)
+(And if an assignment is not set to allow resubmission before the due date and that is a problem, let me know.)
 See also my suggestions for creating online submissions.

 Tips for Writing Proofs